MileHacker Logo

 Final Tip

-Prioritize open communication with tour companies and accommodations to interact any specific accessibility needs prior to arrival.
+Prioritize open communication with tour companies and accommodations to communicate any specific accessibility needs in advance of your arrival.